 Law Enforcement Purposes.
 We may share your PHI with the police or other law enforcement officials as required or permitted by law or in compliance with a court order or warrant.

 Decedents.
-We may share PHI with a coroner, funeral director, or medical examiner as authorized by law.
+We may share PHI with a coroner or medical examiner as authorized by law.

 Organ and Tissue Procurement.
 We may share your PHI with organizations that facilitate organ, eye, or tissue procurement, banking, or transplantation.